tromp/cuckoo/GPU.md

     Verified with cyclehash b06d3a638f4237c1d5d96fe57e549a83b76421522fb09af24d3520fb91f364f7
     1 total solutions

-We can see that recovering the Solution takes some extra time, since the solver doesn't keep track of what edge-index generates what edge endpoint, so it needs to regenerate all of them.
+We can see that recovering the 42-cycle takes some extra time, since the solver doesn't keep track of what edge index generates what edge endpoint, so it needs to regenerate all of them.

 One may wonder: